Payoneer vs. Skrill: Comparing Two Global Payment Platforms

 Payoneer vs. Skrill Overall Comparison Results

 Skrill makes and receives bank transfers and money transfers to digital wallets.
-Payoneer specializes in freelancers, other service providers, affiliate, and e-commerce seller payments.
-Payoneer is used for business-related payments and Skrill is used for personal payments.
+For businesses, Skrill is also a payment gateway for e-commerce merchants that handles online purchases by their customers (pay-ins).
+Payoneer specializes in freelancers, other service providers, affiliate, and e-commerce seller payments (payouts).
+This comparison article focuses on handling outgoing payments (payouts).

 Skrill supports Bitcoin digital currency with some user payment restrictions, but Payoneer doesn’t.
 Payoneer and Skrill both make US ACH and global bank transfers.
 Both companies have mobile apps and are easy to use.
 For both Skrill and Payoneer, bank fees and currency exchange fees may apply to transactions.